enelson1001/M5StickColorEnvirSensor/README.md

 # M5StickColorEnvirSensor
 M5Stick with color display, using Smooth C++ library and LittlevGL Graphics library that displays different views of Environment data, AxpPMU data.
-The project also sets the RTC BM8563 time and date and sets the alram and date and prints out results.
+The project also sets the RTC BM8563 time and date and sets the RTC BM8563 alarm and prints out the number of times the alarm has been triggered.

 ## Overview
 This application shows how to use the Smooth C++ library and the LittlevGL Graphichs library